For College Students

 I wanted to dance.
 Throw a football.
 Watch a movie, or get in a car and see the world instead of vicariously traveling through stacks of assigned books.
 Occasionally, I tossed my pen aside and went out, but these instances were rare, and I usually felt guilty about my abandoned pile of work reproducing with each passing second.
 At the time, I didnít know why I put so much pressure on myself.
 My parents didn't push me.
 My professors tried to tell me to lighten up and go have some fun.
 I could only respond, "Stop dishing out so much work."
 I could only give it my all, or give nothing.
 Now I understand that I was a classic perfectionist who had yet to discover how to define my inherent worth without my achievements.
 Because I didn't know how to define myself without my perfect grades, I was terrified of failing, and "failure" meant anything less than perfection, causing me years of undo stress.

 Everything collided my last semester of my senior year of college.
 I needed eighteen credit hours to graduate on time, so I overloaded my schedule.
 At the time, I had a cumulative grade point average (GPA) of 3.9 and my sights were set on (finally) graduating summa cum laude.
-Forget being proud of myself for the fact that I was going to be the first woman in my family to graduate from a four-year college, let alone graduating at the top of my class.
+Forget being proud of myself for the fact that I was going to be the first woman in my whole extended family to graduate from a four-year college, let alone graduating at the top of my class.
 That is the tragedy of perfectionism, in that it robs us of our ability to take in our accomplishments and be proud of ourselves in the present moment.

 The last week of college was my breaking point.
 I had polished so many papers and read so many books that I never had the chance to study for all of my exams.
 I crammed for every one the night before and blew through them all until the last: "History of American Women".
 It was my favorite class, but I didn't even read the book that was to comprise a huge portion of the exam.
 I crammed all night, drove to school in a daze, and slumped in the nearest seat in the exam room.
 I was nervous about this last exam because I was so close to graduating summa cum laude - and I had to have it.
 Others had their awards for being well-rounded students, but I would possess this title I had made myself sick over for four years.
 Otherwise, I thought, it would all be for nothing.